Cllr Jane Deans

 Now that he is retired, Mark intends to spend more time cycling and walking, as well as giving time to his work with the Parish Council.
 He also enjoys music, art, and loves to travel.

 Cllr Katrina Morphet

 A Cheshire resident for over 20 years with 13 of these in Brereton Green, Katrina is proud to have the opportunity to represent the local community.

 The skills she brings to the role are in marketing, strategic planning and communications.
 From her experience of marketing a number of organisations, in particular healthcare, she has developed a resilient and common sense approach to working independently or within a team.
 Her track record in promoting Oswestry’s Orthopaedic hospital, attending Board meetings and promoting Trust membership and charitable fundraising, sets her in good stead to represent local people.

-Katrina is a director of her own marketing consultancy, established 12 years ago, and is married to Andrew.
-Their two children, who grew up in Brereton, are now students.
+Katrina is a director of her own marketing consultancy, established 15 years ago, and is married to Andrew.
 Katrina can often be seen out walking and she enjoys pilates, reading and art history.